jrathlev/InnoUnpacker-Windows-GUI/innounp-2/readme.md

 source codes are not yet adapted to the current Delphi versions (Unicode strings are the native type since *Delphi 2009*), I have modified them so that they can be compiled with newer Delphi versions (tested with *Delphi 10 Seattle*).

+At the same time, the program was expanded to support all *Inno Setup* versions from 6.2 onwards.

 In addition, some errors have been fixed and new command line options (*-s*, *-l*, *-i* and *-u*) were added, as well as exit codes to support the use in batch files.

 The install script is saved in UTF-8 format.

-The program has also been adapted to *Inno Setup* versions 6.2 and 6.6.0.

 [Application download](https://github.com/jrathlev/InnoUnpacker-Windows-GUI/tree/master/innounp-2/bin)